vmware-archive/xenon/README.md

 # Project Xenon

-This repository contains the code for **DCP** (_Decentralized Control Plane_).

 ## What is it?

-DCP is both a set of software components and a service oriented design pattern.
+Xenon is both a set of software components and a service oriented design pattern.
 The runtime is implemented in Java and acts as the host for the lightweight, asynchronous services.
 The programming model is language agnostic (does not rely on Java specific constructs) so implementations in other languages are encouraged.

-Each service has less than 500 bytes of overhead and can be paused/resumed, making DCP able to host millions of service instances even on a memory constrained environment.
+Each service has less than 500 bytes of overhead and can be paused/resumed, making Xenon able to host millions of service instances even on a memory constrained environment.

 Service authors annotate their services with various service options, acting